The New God Argument Begins

 “In what sense, then, would the most advanced SETI aliens not be gods?
 In what sense would they be superhuman but not supernatural?
 In a very important sense, which goes to the heart of this book.
 The crucial difference between gods and god-like extraterrestrials lies not in their properties but in their provenance.
 Entities that are complex enough to be intelligent are products of an evolutionary process.
 No matter how god-like they may seem when we encounter them, they didn’t start that way.
 Science-fiction authors … have even suggested (and I cannot think how to disprove it) that we live in a computer simulation, set up by some vastly superior civilization.
 But the simulators themselves would have to come from somewhere.
 The laws of probability forbid all notions of their spontaneously appearing without simpler antecedents.
 They probably owe their existence to a (perhaps unfamiliar) version of Darwinian evolution …”

 “Eternal progression” is what Mormons call that perhaps unfamiliar version of Darwinian evolution.
 “God” is what Mormons call those god-like extraterrestrials that didn’t start that way.
 Whether we ever get to know them or not, there are very probably gods.
 That’s what Richard Dawkins tells us.
 That’s what Joseph Smith told us.
 That’s what the New God Argument concludes.
 Beyond traditional theism and beyond new atheism, Zion, your God reigns.

-[Thanks for reading!
-You might also like "New God Argument (Version 1.0)".]
+If you like these thoughts, you might also like “New God Argument (Version 1.0).”